The Sahara Desert in a Sand Storm Day 3 – near Merzouga, Morocco

 So we see lots of locals dressed up and walking along the road.

 Here they gather at the mosque they sit in their hundreds and as our van goes by, I madly try to get a photo.

-So in fact I click madly with the camera, and it is a pretty great to see this.
+So, in fact, I click madly with the camera, and it is pretty great to see this.

 Most of the youth look bored.

 So this is a few of the photos.